onap/archived-vid/features.properties.md

   When toggled off, the only way to configure VID's value is by manually setting a value in the DB.
   See https://jira.onap.org/browse/VID-801

 * FLAG_2006_NEW_VIEW_EDIT_BUTTON_IN_INSTANTIATION_STATUS

   When flag is true the "New view/edit" button will appear in context menu of chosen service in Instantiation Status window.
   The click on that button will open the service instance in drawing board (new screens).

 * FLAG_2006_PORT_MIRRORING_LET_SELECTING_SOURCE_SUBSCRIBER

   When flag is true the "Source Subscriber Name" drop down will be added for the source VNF on the PMC (Port Mirroring Configuration) instantiation form.

 * FLAG_2006_PAUSE_VFMODULE_INSTANTIATION_CREATION

   When flag is true, pause upon creation capability for vfmodule is enabled on the new view edit screen

+* FLAG_GUILIN_CHANGEMG_SUBMIT_TO_SO

+  When toggled on, Change Management flows are submitted directly to SO.
+When toggled off, VID will use Scheduler.